DennisHC/RCC_GoogleSheetsParser/README.md

 * [ x ] Clear textbox when submitting names for input.txt
 * [ x ] onUpdate for textbox
 * [ x ] Use Column Letter instead of Column #
+* [ x ] Change Text on Tkinter on successful submit

 ## Video Walkthrough